 Our goal is to become the partner of choice for biologic drug discovery and cell line development.
 As a technology development company, we generate biologic drug candidates and production cell lines for our partners to develop.
 Our business model is to establish partnerships with biopharmaceutical companies and use our platform for rapid creation of next-generation biologic drug candidates and production cell lines.
 We classify our applications into two key categories: Discovery and Cell Line Development (CLD).
-We define "Discovery" as any projects for which we are evaluating variants of the protein-of-interest, which includes generation of the production cell line, and we define CLD as a program for which the production cell line alone is the goal of the partnership.
+We define "Discovery" as any projects for which we are evaluating variants of the protein-of-interest, which may include generation of the production cell line, and we define CLD as a program for which the production cell line alone is the goal of the partnership.
 Our partners are responsible for preclinical and clinical testing of biologics generated using our platform.
-We expect our partnerships to provide us with the opportunity to participate in the future success of the biologics generated utilizing our platform, through milestone payments as well as royalties on sales by our partners of any approved products.
+We structure our partnerships to provide us with the opportunity to participate in the future success of the biologics generated utilizing our platform.
+Such partnerships may include milestone payments and/or royalties on sales by our partners of any approved products.
 We aim to assemble economic interests in a diversified portfolio of partners' next-generation biologic drug candidates across multiple indications.

-As of March 31, 2022 we had fifteen Active Programs (across eight current partners' preclinical or clinical pipelines) for which we have negotiated, or expect to negotiate upon completion of certain technology development activities, license agreements with potential downstream milestone payments and royalties.
+As of June 30, 2022, we had 22 Active Programs (across nine current partners' preclinical or clinical pipelines) for which we have negotiated, or expect to negotiate upon completion of certain technology development activities, license agreements with potential downstream milestone payments and royalties.
 Eight of these Active Programs are focused on developing production cell lines for drug candidates that our partners (Merck & Co., Inc. (Merck), Xyphos Biotechnology, an Astellas Company (Astellas), Alpha Cancer Technologies, Inc., PhaseBio Pharmaceuticals, Inc., and other undisclosed biotechnology companies) are developing (five preclinical, one Phase 1, one Phase 3, and one animal health).
-The remaining seven Active Programs comprise Discovery applications, including three Discovery programs through our agreement with EQRx, Inc. and one lead optimization program with Astellas.
-We define "Active Programs" as programs that are subject to ongoing technology development activities intended to determine if the program can be pursued by our partner for future clinical development, as well as any program for which our partner obtains and maintains a license to our technology to advance the program after completion of the technology development phase.
+The remaining fourteen Active Programs comprise Discovery applications including those programs for which we are deploying our Bionic Protein technology for targeted incorporation of non-standard amino acids, including three Discovery programs through our agreement with EQRx, Inc. and one lead optimization program with Astellas.
+We define "Active"

+Programs" as programs that are subject to ongoing technology development activities intended to determine if the program can be pursued by our partner for future clinical development, as well as any program for which our partner obtains and maintains a license to our technology to advance the program after completion of the technology development phase.
 There is no assurance, however, that our partners will advance any drug candidates that are currently the subject of Active Programs into further preclinical or clinical development or that our partners will elect to license our technologies upon completion of the technology development phase in a timely manner, or at all.